 3.1.7 County Water System

-In 1998, Santa Fe County water service was extended to serve the Las Lagunitas subdivision and down La Entrada to Camino San Jose providing service to the Fire Station and Community Center.
-In 2004 the water line was extended further to include the Paseo C de Baca area to La Lomita.
-In 2015, the number of active County utility hook-ups in the plan area is approximately 98, with 73 active accounts in the Las Lagunitas subdivision and 25 hook-ups servicing households along Paseo C. de Baca.
+In 1998, Santa Fe County water service was extended to serve the Las Lagunitas subdivision and down La Entrada to Camino San Jose providing service to one fire hydrant at the Community Center.
+In 2004, the water line was extended further to include the Paseo C de Baca area to La Lomita.
+This line extension was an encroachment onto the LCMDWA water service area.
+The LCMDWA is currently trying to appropriate this water line on Entrada La Cienega from the County to better serve its customers and provide a looped system along with improved fire protection for the community through a joint powers agreement it has with the County.
+The LCMDWA serves water to both the fire department and Community Center.

+In 2025, the number of active County utility hook-ups in the plan area is approximately 73 active accounts in the Las Lagunitas subdivision.

 At the direction of the BCC (SF County Resolutions Nos.
 2006-93 & 2011-162) and with 2013 Water Trust